SirSaleh/db-lab/README.md

-# SQL lab
+# db lab

-This repository contains a set of ready-to-use models, seeders, and practice queries for a SQL databases (currently based on postgres).
+This repository contains a set of ready-to-use models, seeders, and practice queries for a database (currently based on postgres).
 It is designed to help you quickly set up and experiment with database schemas, data seeding, and complex query execution.

 ### Features Definition